Florida scrub: Coastal scrub

 Coastal scrub is a habitat on barrier islands where oaks, in particular, a coastal form of southern live oak, are dominant, and including saw palmetto, wax myrtle, tough buckthorn, rapanea, and Florida privet.

 Oak scrub

 Oak scrub is a habitat dominated by a shrub layer of evergreen scrub oaks, but without a tree canopy.
 It may also include saw palmetto, rosemary, shrub hickory, and rusty lyonia shrubs.

 Oak-hickory scrub

-Oak-hickory scrubs are dominated by oaks and scrub hickorys, with a scattering of sand pines and slash pines.
+Oak-hickory scrubs are dominated by oaks and scrub hickories, with a scattering of sand pines and slash pines.

 Oak-saw palmetto scrub

 Scrubs without a pine tree canopy may fall on a gradient, with such scrubs on drier soil dominated by oaks, and on wetter soils dominated by saw palmetto.
 Oak-saw palmetto scrubs are intermediate on that gradient.
-They are dominated by scrub oaks, saw palmetto, and several plants in the Ericaceae family, including rusty staggerbush, poor grub, feterbush lyonia, and tarflower.
+They are dominated by scrub oaks, saw palmetto, and several plants in the Ericaceae family, including rusty staggerbush, poor grub, fetterbush lyonia, and tarflower.